david-fong/okiidoku/README.md

 # Sudoku with C++

-Sudoku is a favourite puzzle of mine.
-When I started programming in my first year of university, I wrote a solution generator in C. It was pretty terrible, but I was very happy with it.
-I [reworked it after learning Java](https://github.com/david-fong/Sudoku-J), then later made this, and next, I look to write [a hardware implementation in System Verilog](https://github.com/david-fong/Sudoku-SV).
+Sudoku is a favourite puzzle game of mine.
+When I started programming in my first year of university, I wrote a solution generator in C. Looking back, I can say the code was terrible, but I still remember the feelings of excitement and gratification that I felt.
+I [reworked it after learning Java](https://github.com/david-fong/Sudoku-J), then later started this repo, and next, I look to write [a hardware implementation using SystemVerilog](https://github.com/david-fong/Sudoku-SV).

 I'm quite proud of this version.
 It can dance circles around my earlier attempts written in C and Java (because I figured out some new tricks).
 You can find [sample benchmark statistics in the sample data](/sample_data) folder, or clone, build, and run it for yourself (I've set up a handy [REPL](https://wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).
 I was especially and delightfully surprised to find that it can sometimes generate 25x25 solutions within a matter of seconds, which I previously thought I would never have the pleasure of being able to say.